What is verification, and why was I selected?By : Kim Murphy | May 8, 2020

-In most cases, the university will require a federal tax transcript from the most recently ended tax year, along with a completed Verification Worksheet (available if you are selected).
-With your permission, Financial Services can work with a partner company to obtain copies of your tax transcripts.
+In most cases, the university will require a federal tax transcript from the appropriate tax year, along with a completed Verification Worksheet (available if you are selected).
+With your permission, a finance advisor can work with a partner company to obtain copies of your tax transcripts.
 As an alternative, you can request them online at irs.gov/Individuals/Get-Transcript or by calling the Internal Revenue Service at 800.908.9946.

 Income not reported on a tax transcript can be verified on the Verification Worksheet or by providing the university with additional backup documentation, if requested.
 If you are selected for verification, you will receive notification from the university outlining specific documentation you must submit.